vikram-s-narayan/vikram-s-narayan/README.md

 -
 - Langchain and Langgraph
 - AWS Bedrock and other AWS technologies
-- React, Streamlit, FastAPI, Web scraping(Playwright), PostgreSQL and other adjacent technologies
+- NextJS, React, Streamlit, FastAPI, Web scraping(Playwright), PostgreSQL and other adjacent technologies
 - [FHIR](https://fhir.org/) and related API's like Epic and Cerner